 We have defined a “direct farmer” as a farmer who has signed a contract with us or who supplies us via a local cooperative or aggregator.

-We work with over 50,000 farmers across six continents to tackle challenges big and small.
+We work with over 35,000 direct farmers across 13 countries and 5 continents to tackle challenges big and small.
 Together, we're improving lives and protecting natural resources around the world.